 Future of Internet of things in the energy sector

-The use of IoT in the power sector is expected to rise as the cost of sensor technology, which is embedded in connected devices, will continue to decline, prompting an uptake in IoT technologies within the energy sector.
+The use of IoT in the power sector is expected to rise as the cost of sensor technology will continue to decline, prompting an uptake in IoT technologies within the energy sector.
 In 2004, the average cost of sensors was $1.30.
 By 2020, it came down to 29 cents.
-GlobalData expects prices to decline by an average of 2.5% each year through 2022.
+GlobalData expects prices to decline by an average of 2.5% each year.

 The renewable energies market is also growing due to increased consumer demand and declining hardware prices – according to IRENA, solar photovoltaics (PV) panel costs fell by over 82% between 2010 and 2020.
 This will encourage digitalisation and the implementation of IoT in the power sector, helping the sector become more efficient and power sources more reliable.